AbdulYadi/pgadmin3/README.md

 additional drivers are required to communicate with the database server.

 pgAdmin3 is Free Software released under the PostgreSQL License.

-**# README by Datatrans #**

-Codes have been changed to adapt PostgreSQL internal changes up to version 13.1:
-- No more relhasoids in pg_class.
-- No more cache_value, is_cycled, is_called in sequence object (since PostgreSQL 11).
-- No more adsrc in pg_attrdef, it should be calculated as pg_catalog.pg_get_expr(adbin, adrelid) instead.
-- Declarative Table Partitioning DDL.

 Typical configure option
 ------------------------